 • Participate in the weekly Silent Vigil outside St. Paul’s each Sunday from 1-1:30 pm.
 Masks and social distancing are in practice.
 Bring a non-perishable food item.

-• Hunger Council reports food insecurity increases of 48%; these are also impacting many people of color.
+• Virginia shared that Hunger Council reports food insecurity increases of 48%; these are also impacting many people of color.
 Need to provide greater support to existing programs that provide food for people/families suffering during this pandemic.
 The Vermont House has approved releasing Federal Government dollars to help Vermonters during this time but there are many competing requests.
-See your CCP email for details about this and how to be in touch with our Representatives, Senators, and the Governor with our concerns.
+Virginia provided details so we could learn more about this and be in touch with our Representatives, Senators, and the Governor with our concerns.

-• 3 bills in the Vermont Legislature currently are related to police issues.
-H. 808 regarding police use of deadly force has been held in committee and there is an important bill about data collection.
-Senator Ingram is working on a bill about law enforcement and record keeping when race is involved.
-(For more details, see Church Administrator’s email to CCP congregation 6/25/20.)
+• John O. identified 3 bills in the Legislature that are related to police issues.
+He encouraged us to speak up about H. 808 regarding police use of deadly force and noted an important bill about data collection.
+Debbie Ingram is working on a bill about law enforcement and record keeping when race is involved.
+(For more details, see Sophia’s email to CCP congregation 6/25/20.)

 • Check out this excellent Anti-Racist Reading list by leading racism scholar, historian and author Ibram X. Kendi https://www.nytimes.com/2019/05/29/books/review/antiracist-reading-list-ibram-x-kendi.html

 • Sign the Faith in Action Declaration: Faith in Action White Faith Leaders’ Declaration

 • Consult comprehensive resources on how to work for change.
 Two excellent resources are: Justice in June and 75 Things White People Can Do for Racial Justice • Support black businesses.
 Find them on We Buy Black.